danithered/agrn/README.md

 <sup>1</sup>Institute of Evolution, Centre for Ecological Research, Budapest, Hungary

-<sup>2</sup>Doctoral School of Biology, Institute of Biology, Eötvös Loránd University, Budapest, Hungary
+<sup>2</sup>Doctoral School of Biology, Institute of Biology, ELTE Eötvös Loránd University, Budapest, Hungary

 Note: The code available from this repository is provided without any warranty or liability.